rizinorg/website/content/posts/faq/index.md

 ## What about Cutter?

-The Core team of Cutter, who were also a part of radare2 Core team, left radare2 and co-founded Rizin.
+The Core team of Cutter, who was also a part of radare2 Core team, left radare2 and co-founded Rizin.
 Following this, Cutter is switching from radare2 to Rizin as its backend.
 For the users of Cutter, nothing major should change.
 Development on Cutter will continue as usual.
-Changes in the organization and policies (e.g Code of Conduct) will also apply to Cutter.
+Changes in the organization and policies (e.g, Code of Conduct) will also apply to Cutter.
 Radare2 may or may not fork Cutter back to support radare2 instead and that is up to the radare2 maintainers.

 ---